aliFrancis/mars-crater-catalogue/README.md

 ## Credits and Contributions

-If you found this resource useful in your own work, please see our upcoming paper and cite our work using the Zenodo DOI linked above.
+If you found this resource useful in your own work, please [read our paper](https://www.mdpi.com/2306-5729/5/3/70) and cite our work using the Zenodo DOI linked above.